 « Sur la Piste de Charlotte la Marmotte » (Le Bettex ⇒ Les Communailles, Saint-Gervais)

-🍁 « Sur la Piste de Charlotte la Marmotte » is a 1h mountain hike from Le Bettex (1400m) to Les Communailles (1420m), with a very small dénivelé of 20m, and it is possible to do it with a mountain buggy! / you’ll learn about 🐄 the mountain environment along the way, by reading the annotated pannels! / 🏔 great mountain views – MBFF did this hike last November, and we loved it!
+🍁 « Sur la Piste de Charlotte la Marmotte » is a 1h mountain hike from Le Bettex (1400m) to Les Communailles (1420m), with a very small dénivelé of 20m, and it is possible to do it with a mountain buggy! / you’ll learn about 🐄 the mountain environment along the way, by reading the annotated pannels! / 🏔 great mountain views – MBFF did this hike a couple of Novembers ago, and we loved it!

 👨👩👧👦 buggies – YES, this hike is possible to do with an all-terrain buggy!

 ➕ extra fun: you can head into Saint-Gervais for 🍰 a goûter, go to the playground, admire the street-art of 2KM3 (car park and other locations) or head to one of the Saint-Gervais museums;

 Megève & Praz-sur-Arly

 Chemin du Calvaire, le Sentier Nature & Creux Saint-Jean

 MBFF only just discovered this walk this year, and we absolutely LOVED it: religious architecture, a nature trail through the forest, annotated panels, a river and waterfall . . .

 It’s a short walk, and one that kids will love: 1,3 km, 1h30, dénivelé 60m;

 ⇒ map and more information from Megève Tourisme;

 ➕ extra fun: older children or teenagers can do the ExplorGames on a smartphone . . . / you can wander around Megève or head to one of the cafés;